 If a wiper blade judders across the windscreen, something is out of alignment.
-Check that the hinge pin on the wiper arm is sound and that the nuts on the spindle bosses are tight.
+Check that the hinge pin on the wiper arm is sound and that the nuts on the

 If the parts are secure, switch on the wipers and, when the juddering arm is vertical, turn off the ignition so that the arm remains in that position.
 Remove the blade and let the arm end rest on the glass.